hencou/ESP8266MQTTMesh/README.md

 This code was developed primarily for teh Sonoff line of relays, but should work with any ESP8266 board with sufficient flash memory

+## OTA
+While all nodes must run the same version of the ESP8622MQTTMesh library, each node may run a unique firmware with independent purposes.
+The main purpose behind this library was to provide a backbone on which several home-automation sensors could be built.
+As such each node may need different code to achieve its purpose.
+Because firmwares are large, and memory is limited on the ESP8266 platform, there is only a single memory area to hold the incoming firmware.
+To ensure that a given firmware is only consumed by the proper nodes, The firmware defines a unique identifier that distinguishes itself from other code.
+A given firmware is broadcast from the MQTT broker to all nodes, but only nodes with a matching ID will update.

 ## Using the Library
 ### Prerequisites
 This library has been converted to use Asynchronous communication for imroved reliability.
 It requires the following libraries to be installed
 * AsyncMqttClient
 * ESPAsyncTCP

-If SSL support is required, the development (staging) branch of the esp8266 library is also needed.
+* Development (staging) branch of esp8266 library
-If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version).
+  (If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version)).

 **NOTE:** Enabling SSL will add ~70kB to the firmware size, and may make it impossible to use OTA updates depending on firmware and flash size.

+If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as 784k ROM, 256k SPIFFS).
+The OTA image is stored between the end of the firmware image and the beginning of the filesystem (i.e. not in the filesystem itself).
+Thus, for a 1M Flash, the firmware can be no larger than ~390kB

 ### Library initialization
-The ESP8266MQTTMesh only requires 2 parameters to initialize, but there are many additional optional parameters:
+The ESP8266MQTTMesh only requires 3 parameters to initialize, but there are many additional optional parameters:
 ```
-ESP8266MQTTMesh mesh = ESP8266MQTTMesh::Builder(networks, network_password).build();
+ESP8266MQTTMesh mesh = ESP8266MQTTMesh::Builder(networks, network_password, mqtt_server, mqtt_port).build();
 ```
 - `const char *networks[]` *Required*: A list of ssids to search for to connect to the wireless network.  the list should be terminated with an empty string
 - `const char *network_password` *Required*: The password to use when connecting to the Wifi network.
 Only a single password is supported, even if multiple SSIDs are specified
+- `const char *mqtt_server` *Required*: Host which runs the MQTT broker
+- `int mqtt_port` *Optional*: Port which the MQTT broker is running on.
+Defaults to 1883 if MQTT SSL is not enabled.
+Defaults to 8883 is MQTT SSL is enabled

 Additional Parameters can be enabled via the *Builder* for example:
 ```
-ESP8266MQTTMesh mesh = ESP8266MQTTMesh::Builder(networks, network_password)
+ESP8266MQTTMesh mesh = ESP8266MQTTMesh::Builder(networks, network_password, mqtt_server, mqtt_port)
                        .setVersion(firmware_ver, firmware_id)
                        .setMeshPassword(password)
                        .build()